marinebon/marinebon.github.io/pages/biotrack.md

 A: As this is a large scale project with many collaborators, we predict this to progress over the next few years.
 Updates will be shared as they arise.

 _Q: How do I become a collaborator?_
-A: To join this collaborative initiative, please contact: Chelsea Black clb210@miami.edu
+A: To join this collaborative initiative, please contact [Chelsea Black](mailto:clb210@miami.edu).